- Losing a mucus plug during pregnancy can be a precursor to childbirth, but you might not go into labor right away.

-A mucus plug is a protective collection of mucus in the cervical canal.
-During pregnancy, the cervix secretes a thick, jelly-like fluid to keep the area moist and sheltered.
+Your mucus plug is a protective collection of mucus in the cervical canal.
+During pregnancy, the cervix secretes a thick, jelly-like fluid to keep the area moist and protected.
 This fluid eventually accumulates and seals the cervical canal, creating a thick plug of mucus.
-The mucus plug can keep unwanted bacteria and other sources of infection from traveling into your uterus.
+The mucus plug acts as a barrier and can keep unwanted bacteria and other sources of infection from traveling into your uterus.

 Many women experience vaginal discharge throughout pregnancy, so it can be difficult to determine when the mucus plug has been released from the cervix.
 However, a mucus plug can appear stringy or thick and jelly-like, unlike typical vaginal discharge.
 The mucus plug may also be clear, pink, or slightly bloody.

 There are several reasons why you may lose your mucus plug during pregnancy.
 In most cases, the mucus plug is discharged because the cervix is softening.
 Cervical softening, or ripening, means that the cervix is starting to become thinner and wider in preparation for delivery.
 As a result, the mucus plug isn’t held in place as easily and may be discharged.